AzureAD/azure-activedirectory-library-for-android/README.md

 ## Usage

+### Authority Url and ADFS
+ADFS is not recognized as production STS, so you need to turn of instance discovery and pass false at AuthenticationContext constructor.

+Authority url needs STS instance and tenant name: https://login.windows.net/yourtenant.onmicrosoft.com

 ### Querying cache items
 ADAL provides Default cache in SharedPrefrecens with some simple cache query fucntions.
 You can get the current cache from AuthenticationContext with: